mehditr/QuantWorld/content/project/internal_projectVIIII/index.md

 As we can see the VaR for the current portfolio is **2.39%** which is much less than the individual VaRs.
 This indicates the effect of diversification by having different stocks in the basket

 As we have seen the calculation of Variance - Covariance approach, there are some advantages and disadvantages of applying this model.
-Although the advantages are such that the calculation of model is easy and there is no need to a large numbers of samples, however the disadvantages such as normall distribution assumption, nonlinear patterns and covariance matrix, make enough sense for analysts to skip applying that.
+Although the advantages are such that the calculation of model is easy and there is no need to a large numbers of samples, however the disadvantages such as normal distribution assumption, nonlinear patterns and covariance matrix, make enough sense for analysts to skip applying that.
 There is also a naive way to eliminate the **'normal distribution'** assumption called ***Historical VaR .***

 <font size="4">__Historical VaR Approach__</font>